The Solo Beatles: Ringo Starr

-Sure enough, of the four musicians, Ringo was the least successful as a solo artist.
+Sure enough, of the four musicians, Ringo Starr was the least successful as a solo artist.
 But realizing this, he made up for it in other areas — most notably, acting.
 With low expectations, he recorded several huge singles, kept his name in the spotlight and over time has seemed to be the most comfortable with his status as an ex-Beatle.

 So what does a drummer do for a solo career after his cash cow abruptly calls it quits?
-At first, Ringo struggled to find his voice, so to speak, releasing two albums of cover songs — one album of standards and one country-western album.
+At first, Starr struggled to find his voice, so to speak, releasing two albums of cover songs — one album of standards and one country-western album.
 But in 1973, he went back to what made him famous, asking his former bandmates to contribute songs and play on his self-titled album.

 It was the highlight of his solo career.
 And the fall from the top was quick.

-1974’s Goodnight Vienna tried to copy the success of Ringo, using John as the composer for several songs, but the quality was not quite as good, and critics were cool.
+1974’s Goodnight Vienna tried to copy the success of Ringo, using Lennon as the composer for several songs, but, since Lennon was not at his creative peak, the quality was not quite up to par, and critics were cool.
 Then came a host of bad albums, each failing worse than the previous, with singles amounting to nothing more than novelty songs (“Oh My My,” “No No Song,” “Oo-Wee” and “Snookeroo”).
-He went from record label to record label and battled alcoholism before finding new support in 1989 in the form of his All-Star Band – a revolving group of famous musicians ranging from Joe Walsh and Peter Frampton to Howard Jones and Ringo’s son, Zak.
+1983’s Old Wave didn’t even chart.

-Ringo seemed to handle being on his own a lot better than the other three ex-Beatles.
-Having stolen the show in the Beatles’ big-screen debut, “A Hard Day’s Night,” he found limited success in B-movies such as “Blindman,” “Son of Dracula” and “Caveman.”
-He narrated the children’s show “Thomas the Tank Engine” and appeared in numerous commercials, from Pizza Hut to Oldsmobile.
+Ringo Starr seemed to handle a solo career better than the other three ex-Beatles.
+Having stolen the show in the Beatles’ big-screen debut, “A Hard Day’s Night,” he found limited success in B-movies such as Blindman, Son of Dracula and Caveman.
+He narrated the children’s show “Thomas the Tank Engine” and appeared in numerous commercials from Pizza Hut to Oldsmobile.
 He even started his own furniture company in 1971.

 His last few albums have seen a return to the Beatlesque sound that his bandmates perfected, and he has used such Beatle wannabees as Jeff Lynne and the members of Jellyfish on his recordings.
 He is one of only two surviving members of the greatest band of all time.
 It’s rare company, and he seems to enjoy the role more than ever.